aaronkyle/concept/README.md

 This repository seeks to define a system for open digital communication that aids investigation of complex social and environmental phenomena.

-It began as an inventory of what we wanted from a web-based data and knowledge management application.
+It began as an inventory of what I wanted from a web-based data and knowledge management application.
 The notes ask how people can gather source material, organize data and documents, work together, retain a meaningful history of changes, carry out analysis, and publish what they learn.
 This README provides context for that inquiry and points toward the more detailed discussions collected throughout the repository.

 The system may ultimately be a set of connected applications rather than a single, monolithic platform.
 What matters is that the parts share a coherent approach to data, metadata, identity, permissions, revision history, and publication.

 ## intentions

-We want people to be able to move from collecting information to understanding and communicating it without repeatedly losing context along the way.
+I want people to be able to move from collecting information to understanding and communicating it without repeatedly losing context along the way.
 A file, dataset, map, note, or web source should remain connected to where it came from, what has been done to it, who is responsible for it, and which projects or conclusions depend upon it.

 The project is therefore concerned with both data management and knowledge management.
 Data management helps us store, describe, protect, transform, and retrieve information.
 Knowledge management helps a team relate that information to questions, decisions, interpretations, and published work.

-Toward a 'common public good', we want the resulting system to make serious research and publication more accessible while respecting the privacy, security, licensing, and permissions that some work requires.
+Toward a 'common public good', I want the resulting system to make serious research and publication more accessible while respecting the privacy, security, licensing, and permissions that some work requires.

 ## design parameters